~ a short story

 Jok let the necessary questions burn away as he began to step back the other way through town, through the massacre.
 His home.
 And beyond it.

 The questions, the protestations, the despair.
 The uncertainties.
 It all fell away.
-With the blade in hand, Jok began to bear his teeth in a revitalizing grin.
+With the blade in hand, stepping over the bodies, Jok began to bear his teeth in a revitalizing chatter.

 All he saw, and all he anticipated now, was crimson. ~